cariad/bounden/docs/regions/region.md

 #  .  . [x  x  x] .
 ```

-Given a two-dimensional volume with integer axes, this code describes the region that starts at `(1, 2)`, is 3 units wide and 4 units tall:
+Given two-dimensional space with integer axes, this code describes the region that starts at `(1, 2)`, is 3 units wide and 4 units tall:

 ```python
 from bounden import Region